metagentools/GraphBin/README.md

 ```
 You can see the usage options of `prepResult.py` by typing `python3 prepResult.py -h` on the command line.

 Formatted binning result will be stored in a file named `initial_contig_bins.csv` in the output folder provided.
-Bin IDs and corresponding fasta file of the bin will be recorded in a file named `bin_ids.csv` in the output folder provided.
+Bin IDs and corresponding fasta files for each bin will be recorded in a file named `bin_ids.csv` in the output folder provided.

 ## Test Data